 Teaching Philosophy

-What I have learned through these experiences is the importance of designing courses that offer both structure and spaciousness.
-Clear objectives and intentional scaffolding provide students with a strong foundation, while space for exploration, play, and artistic growth supports meaningful engagement.
-I see the creative process not just as a path to a product but as a site of transformation where students deepen their understanding of themselves and the world around them.
+Through these experiences, I have learned the importance of designing encounters that offer both structure and spaciousness.
+Clear objectives and intentional scaffolding provide a foundation, while open-ended exploration, play, and artistic risk-taking allow participants to reveal what they already bring and to encounter one another in new ways.
+I see the creative process not just as a path to a product but as a site of transformation where individuals deepen their understanding of themselves and the world.
+As bell hooks reminds us, “Our capacity to generate excitement is deeply affected by our interest in one another, in hearing one another’s voices, in recognizing one another’s presence.”
+That sense of shared presence and mutual care is at the heart of my teaching.

 Works Cited